-Katrina Jagodinsky is the 2015-2017 Harold and Esther Edgerton Assistant Professor of History and joined the Department in 2012.
+Katrina Jagodinsky is an Associate Professor of History and joined the Department in 2012.
 She is a legal historian examining marginalized peoples’ engagement with nineteenth-century legal regimes and competing jurisdictions throughout the North American West.
 Jagodinsky holds a Ph.D. in History (2011) and M.A. in American Indian Studies (2004) from the University of Arizona, and she earned her B.A.
 (2002) from Lawrence University.
 She spent a fellowship year at Southern Methodist University’s Clements Center for Southwest Studies before joining the department and was the inaugural Jack & Nancy Farley Distinguished Visiting Scholar in History at Simon Fraser University in 2019.

 In 2016, Jagodinsky organized a symposium and anthology project in collaboration with the Clements Center for Southwest Studies at Southern Methodist University and the UNL History Department that she co-edited with Pablo Mitchell of Oberlin College.
 Beyond the Borders of the Law: Critical Legal Histories of the North American West centers its discussion on two deceptively simple questions: how have legal borderlands defined the North American West, and how have Westerners defined and/or challenged legal borderlands?
 Jagodinsky and other contributors’ answers to these questions characterize the West as a place of many overlapping legal borderlands rather than a lawless place.
 The collection from Kansas University Press and illustrates the importance and influence of the law, in its myriad and complex forms, on American experience, history, and identity.

-Jagodinsky is an active member of the profession, serving on the Western History Association’s Conference Program Committee in 2016-17 and 2014-15, the American Society for Legal History’s 2014 Conference Program Committee, and the Irene Ledesma Prize Committee for the Coalition for Western Women’s History since 2014.
+Jagodinsky is an active member of the profession, serving on the Western History Association’s Conference Program Committee in 2016-17 and 2014-15, the American Society for Legal History’s 2014 and 2017 Conference Program Committee, and on the Irene Ledesma Prize Committee for the Coalition for Western Women’s History from 2014-2016.

 HIST 110: US History to 1877